helidon-io/helidon/docs/se/health.md

 6. Set the type of the custom health check.
 7. Set the name of the custom health check.
 <!--@mdc :: -->

-added health check, so the values passed to `status` and `detail` are recomputed every time.
+Note that the logic in the lambda expression runs every time Helidon probes the added health check, so the values passed to `status` and `detail` are recomputed every time.